 How to Apply for a Greenpeace Semester Spring Break Scholarship

 1. Download the Greenpeace Semester Spring Break Scholarship Application

 2. Fill out the form in its entirety.

 3. Obtain your FAFSA form or other official verification of income and financial assistance provided by your college/university, bank, etc.

 GreenpeaceAttn: Greenpeace Semester Spring Break1661 Mission St.San Francisco, CA 94103-2413

 University or Private Scholarships

-If you are currently enrolled at a college or university, there may be several scholarship options for you.
+If you are currently enrolled at a college or university, there may be several scholarship or grant options for you.
 Academic departments, sustainability offices, student activities offices, and the student government are all good places to approach.